kumakyoo42/oma-file-formats/OMA.md

-The structure of a chunk is made up similar to the structure of the whole file: A short header followed by [blocks](#blocks), one of which is a special block containing the [blocktable](#blocktable-1).
-Again this is usually the last block but not necessarily.
+The structure of a chunk is made up similar to the structure of the whole file: A short header followed by [blocks](#blocks), one of which is a special block, which contains the [blocktable](#blocktable-1).
+Again this is usually the last block, but not necessarily.

 The header of a chunk consists only of one `int`, which is the position of the blocktable, *relative to the start of the chunk*.